Early Results from GLASS-JWST. I: Confirmation of Lensed $z\geqslant7$ Lyman-Break Galaxies Behind the Abell 2744 Cluster With NIRISS: Abstract

 \section{Abstract}

-We present the first $z\geqslant7$ results of the \jwst\ GLASS-ERS survey with NIRISS/WFS spectroscopy over the Abell 2744 Frontier Fields cluster.
-With $\sim15$ hrs of pre-imaging and multi-angle grism exposures in the F115W, F150W, and F200W filters, we describe the general data handling (i.e., reduction, cleaning, modeling, and extraction processes) and analysis for the GLASS survey.
+We present the first search for $z\geqslant7$, continuum-confirmed sources with NIRISS/WFS spectroscopy over the Abell 2744 Frontier Fields cluster, as part of the GLASS-JWST ERS survey.
+With $\sim15$ hrs of pre-imaging and multi-angle grism exposures in the F115W, F150W, and F200W filters, we describe the general data handling (i.e., reduction, cleaning, modeling, and extraction processes) and analysis for the GLASS-JWST survey.
 We showcase the power of \textit{JWST} to peer deep into reionization, when most intergalactic hydrogen is neutral, by confirming two galaxies at $z=8.04\pm0.15$ and $z=7.90\pm0.13$ by means of their Lyman breaks.
 Fainter continuum spectra are observed in both the F150W and F200W bands, indicative of blue ($-1.69$ and $-1.33$) UV slopes and moderately-bright absolute magnitudes ($-20.37$ and $-19.68$ mag).
 We do not detect strong Ly$\alpha$ in either galaxy, but do observe tentative ($\sim2.7-3.8\sigma$) \HeII$\lambda$1640 \AA, \OIII]$\lambda\lambda$1661,1666 \AA, and \NIII]$\lambda\lambda$1747,1749 \AA\ line emission in one, suggestive of low metallicity, star-forming systems with possible non-thermal contributions.
-These novel observations provide a first look at the extraordinary potential of \textit{JWST} NIRISS for confirming unbiased samples of bright $z\geqslant7$ sources in the absence of strong emission lines, and gain unprecedented insight into their contributions towards cosmic reionization.
+These novel observations provide a first look at the extraordinary potential of \textit{JWST}/NIRISS for confirming representative samples of bright $z\geqslant7$ sources in the absence of strong emission lines, and gain unprecedented insight into their contributions towards cosmic reionization.

 \keywords{galaxies: high-redshift, galaxies: ISM, galaxies: star formation, cosmology: dark ages, reionization, first stars}